 What’s in which Python 3.4–3.6?

-Thursday 22 March 2018This is close to seven years old.
+Thursday 22 March 2018This is almost seven years old.
 Be careful.

 This is the third in a series of summarizations of what’s in each release of Python.
 The first two were What’s in which Python 2.x? and What’s in which Python 3.0–3.3?.